erikh/saturn/README.md

 This will schedule a shower tomorrow at 8pm with a notification at the time of the appointment.
 You can also use `saturn e`.

+### Formats

+There are numerous formats that can be used for different times, dates, and durations.
+Localization is desired but I haven't found a good set of tools for doing it yet.

+#### Dates

+Dates can be represented a number of ways:

+-   `today`, `tomorrow`, and `yesterday` are case-insensitive and have their traditional relative meanings.
+-   A day (integer) by itself will assume the current month and year.
+-   `month/day` (e.g. 8/7) will assume the current year.
+-   `year/month/day` (e.g. 2023/8/7) will represent a full date.
+-   The following characters can be used as date separators: `/`, `-`, and `.`.

+#### Times

+-   `hour:minute:second` represents a full time.
+You may also use `.` for the separators.
+-   `hour:minute` when less than 13 represents the time in relationship to the current 12-hour clock.
+13 and above are 24-hour time.
+-   `hour:minute[pm|am]` represents the current 12 hour time with appropriate time of day designation.
+-   `hour[pm|am]` represents the top of the hour in 12 hour time with the appropriate time of day designation.
+-   `hour` represents the top of the hour in 12 hour time with the current time of day designation.

+#### Durations

+All duration rules take from the [fancy-duration](https://github.com/erikh/fancy-duration) crate.

+Durations are combined in order of precedence with single character designations for each unit.
+Example: `2h15m12s`, is "2 hours, 15 minutes, and 12 seconds".

+-   `s`: seconds
+-   `m`: minutes
+-   `h`: hours
+-   `d`: days
+-   `w`: weeks
+-   `m` (leading position only): months
+-   `y`: years

 ## Querying

 ```